Mango-information-systems/mango-is-website/source/terms/index.md

    - type: p
      value: Mango Information Systems SPRL might collect personal data from your voluntary submission, or by accessing publicly available content from third-party websites, in accordance with their terms of use.
    - type: p
+     value: Mango Information Systems SPRL keeps track of certain information about you when you visit and interact with our Product and Services.
+This information includes the features you use and how you interact with our Product and Services.
+This information is collected solely for the purpose of enhancing and improving your experience.
+   - type: h3
+     value: Access to Your Data
+   - type: p
      value: "You have the right to access your personal data and to have the same rectified or deleted.
 In this respect send us either a registered letter by mail (see our postal address at the bottom of the page), or a message using the <a href='https://mango-is.com/contact' class='contact'>contact form</a> in this website."
+   - type: h3
+     value: Supervising Authority
+   - type: p
+     value: "The Belgiuan Commission for the Protection of Privacy is Mango Information Systems' lead supervisory authority.
+You have the right to lodge a complaint about Mango Information Systems' management of data:"
+   - type: p
+     value: "Commission for the Protection of Privacy<br>Rue de la Presse 35,<br>Brussels 1000<br>Email: <a href='mailto:commission@privacycommission.be'>commission@privacycommission.be</a>"
 ---